bign8/chive-show/README.md

 Ever want a safe for work slideshow of the images from *"Probably the best site in the World"*?
 Well now you can enjoy these amazing images without the distractions when viewing them within their original context.

-# Features
-- Awesome UI and UX
-- Fully featured and self discoverable API
-- Much more to come...

 # The obligatory questions
 As with any open source project, there are always someone wondering what the backstory of the project is.
 These are my attempts to answer those questions.